MichaelCClary/Recreationally-Deployed/README.md

 This is my final capstone project with Springboard.
 I built the backend with node using express and psql for a database.
 I used React, Material Ui, formik, and yup for front end.
 I used Redux for the state management but I am in the process of removing it due to not liking how it functions and wanting to simplify my stack a little bit.

 Every search hits the the database and returns parks which are then filtered by topics/activites you included.
-This was tricky to be able to have 4 filters/search functions without requiring all of them.
+This was tricky to be able to have 4 filters/search functions without requiring all of them every time.

 Material ui was used to help layout the page and give me building blocks/style elements.
 It was not included with the course work but I really wanted to learn it.